Last Updated on November 30, 2023 by Stefano

 The rule of thumb here is that the bigger the bowl, the bigger the dough needs to be.
 Therefore, if you buy a 8Kg mixer, you cannot pretend to have it working properly with only 500gr of Flour.
 Yes, because to understand what is the minimum amount of dough you can properly work with, you need to consider the amount of flour you are going to use.

-My experience with a Sunmix Sun6, that can work up to 6Kg of dough, is that you can work with as less as 400 gr of flour!
+My experience with a Sunmix Sun6 – with a total capacity of 6Kg dough – is that you can work with as less as 400 gr of flour!
 Which is pretty impressive.
 However I can tell that is not ideal.
 You will get the best out of the mixer when you work with at least 500/600gr of flour.
 As the Eliani ES6 is essentially the same mixer, I expect you can do the same.

-For the others remember to apply the rule linked to how big the bowl is.
+For the others remember to apply the rule linked to how big the bowl is: the bigger the bowl, the more amount of flour you need for the mixer to work at its best.

 And with this we conclude this long article.
 I hope you enjoyed it.
 If you still have questions you can as always contact me or leave a comment below.